Trojan295/personal-page/content/posts/build-page-with-hugo.md

 When the user interaction with the website is limited only to reading and only you are providing content for the website such solutions are a overkill.
 Inspired by the old times, when pages were only a bunch of HTML and CSS code, people created tools, where you can write the content you want to present, pick or create a theme and this gets compiled to HTML, CSS and (sometimes) Javascript.

 You can store the code for your page in git, so backups are easy.
-As there is no server-side code execution or database, the surface for potential cyberattacks is small.
+As there is no server-side code execution or database, the surface for potential cyberattack is small.
 In this post I would like to show you, how I created this blog and hosted it using AWS Amplify.
 The repository for the project is [hosted on GitHub](https://github.com/Trojan295/personal-page)

 ## Hugo - static site generator